Skip to main content

 -- Clara Davison, National Endowment for the Arts

-• The NEA documented DeafSpace's five design principles -- sensory reach, space and proximity, mobility, light and color, and acoustics -- and how they shaped specific buildings.
+• The NEA documented DeafSpace's five design principles, sensory reach, space and proximity, mobility, light and color, and acoustics, and how they shaped specific buildings.
 Living and Learning Residence Hall 6 (2012), designed by LTL Architects, features sloping walkways replacing stairs, blue walls that contrast with skin tones for gesture visibility, and kitchen islands positioned so residents can monitor appliances while signing.
 The design evolved through iteration: early rounded hallway corners increased collisions, leading to frosted glass solutions that balance visibility with safety.3

 The Gallaudet Four Demanded a Deaf President.
 Their Legacy Transformed Disability Rights